 There was an error with your log in

 With 8 out of 14 world’s eight-thousanders, Nepal soars high above the rest of the world.
 Luckily, the Manaslu Circuit is still a well-kept secret—and trekking this off-beaten trail gathers all the highlights of other popular treks, but with way less people.
-Starting from the subtropical jungle, you’ll pass through Himalayan foothills until you reach the steep and rocky Larkya La pass at 5,106 m (16,752 ft) with a fantastic view of the Manaslu.
-As an added bonus, immerse yourself in the Nepalese culture and tradition by staying at tea houses and visiting monasteries.
-It’d be a shame to miss out on the colorful jumble that is Kathmandu, so you’ll spend some time exploring its bustling streets, admiring UNESCO-protected sites, or relishing quintessential Nepalese cuisine.
+Starting from the subtropical jungle, we’ll pass through Himalayan foothills until we reach the steep and rocky Larkya La pass at 5,106 m (16,752 ft) with a fantastic view of the Manaslu.
+As an added bonus, we’ll get to experience the authentic Nepalese culture and tradition by staying at tea houses and visiting monasteries.
+It’d be a shame to miss out on the colorful jumble that is Kathmandu, so we’ll also spend some time exploring its bustling streets, admiring UNESCO-protected sites, or enjoying Nepalese cuisine.

 • The 8th tallest mountain in the world